Esri/arcgis-runtime-samples-android/java/sketch-editor/README.md

 # Sketch Editor
-Demonstrates the use of the Sketch Editor, which can be used to draw on a map.
+The Sketch Editor can be used to draw on a map.

 ![Sketch Editor App](sketch-editor.png)